S. H. M. Byers: Early life and education

-Service
+Career

-Byers' budding law career was cut short by the outbreak of the Civil War in early 1861.
+Byers' budding law career was cut short by the outbreak of the American Civil War in early 1861.
 Byers signed up for service with the 5th Iowa Infantry, and saw battle at the Battle of Iuka, the Siege of Vicksburg, and in the Chattanooga campaign.
-He was captured at the Battle of Missionary Ridge in November 1863, along with about 80 others from the Regiment.
+He was captured at the Battle of Missionary Ridge in November 1863, along with about 80 others from his regiment.
 He was first imprisoned at Libby Prison, spending seven months there.
 He then was sent to a camp in Macon, Georgia, before escaping.
 He was recaptured and sent first to Charleston, South Carolina, before ending up at Camp Sorghum outside the city of Columbia, South Carolina.
 He escaped Camp Sorghum, but was again recaptured and sent back to Camp Sorghum.
 The prisoners of Camp Sorghum were eventually transferred to the property of the state mental asylum in Columbia.

 During his imprisonment at Camp Sorghum, Byers read a newspaper that had been smuggled into camp by a slave in a piece of bread.
 From that he learned of Sherman's March to the Sea, and the taking of Atlanta, Georgia.
 Byers wrote a poem about the March, which was set to music by fellow prisoner W. O. Rockwell.
 The song was smuggled out of the prison in the wooden leg of Lt.
 Daniel W. Tower, and became an immediate hit in the north.
 Byers' poem coined the common name for Sherman's March to the Sea.

 Most of the prisoners of war in Columbia were removed from the city on February 12, 1865, as the Union Army under William T. Sherman approached.
 But Byers hid in the attic of the building the prisoners were being held in.
 Byers thus became one of the first people to greet the Union Army when it captured Columbia on February 17.
 When Sherman entered the city around noon, Byers went up to Sherman and handed him a small slip of paper, telling Sherman to read it at his leisure.
 Sherman read the paper later that afternoon as he set up headquarters.
-On it he found Byers' poem, which deeply moved Sherman.
+On it he found Byers' poem, which moved Sherman.
 He immediately promoted Byers to a member of his staff, and the two formed a lifelong friendship.

 After service on Sherman's staff, Byers was tasked with returning to Washington, where he gave the first first-hand account about Sherman's victories in the Carolinas.
 The war ended soon thereafter.